pdfkiwi/node-lib/README.md

 - Available options (for the `options` parameters) are listed on [this page](https://doc.pdf.kiwi/options-list.html).
 - API error codes are listed on [this page](https://doc.pdf.kiwi/error-codes.html).
 - All of these methods return a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
-- The promise is resolved with a `Buffer` containing the PDF binary data,
+- The promise is resolved with a `Buffer` containing the PDF binary data.
   You can use built-in utility functions to save or download the pdf directly.
   (see [Built-in utility functions](#built-in-utility-functions))